nbedos/cistern/man/citop.md

 Move to the next (resp. previous) match

 ## v
-View logs of the jobs under the cursor in less
+Open the log of the job at the cursor in less

 ## b
 Open selected row in $BROWSER